CommonAccord/common_accord/README.md

     "data": {
         "key_1": ["literal_1", "variable_1"],
         "key_2": ["literal_2"],
-        "key_3": ["literal_3", "variable_2", "literal_4" ]
+        "key_3": ["literal_3", "variable_2", "literal_4"]
     },
     "edges": [["prefix_1", "node_2"]]
 }

+The "data" entry maps to a dictionairy, since all the keys are unique, have no priority, and need to be searched easily when looking to see if a node contains a variable to expand.

-The data entry is a dictionairy since all the keys are unique and have no priority, while the edges entry is an array with the first element being of the highest priority.
+The "edges" field is an array.
+Each element in this array is a tuple, with the first element of the tuple being the prefix and the second the unique name of another node.
+The "edges" array is orded in decreasing priority.

 The data is evaluated first, before looking at the edges field to see if the referenced maps might contain the value of a variable to be expanded.